General Info – summary

 Leaves

-This evergreen plant has simple, bilobed Leaves that have a notched Apex that descends to about a fifth of the leaf length from the apex – not as deep as in Bauhinia bowkeri.
-The Base is lobed, and the Margin is without waves and is entire (with a continuous margin, not in any way indented).
-The leaves are up to 7 x 7cm (photo 337).
-Veins are more visible on the lighter green, lower side (photo 665).
-On this side, there are as many as 7 conspicuous protruding veins, which arise from the leaf base.
-On the upper side, the veins appear slightly sunken (Photo 119).
+This evergreen plant has alternate bilobed (2-lobed) Leaves that are Simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+The notched Apex (photo 337) descends to about a fifth of the leaf length from the apex – not as deep as in Bauhinia bowkeri.
+Each notched leaf apex has a round end.
+The Base has 2 lobs with rounded tips (photo 337) and the Margin is without waves and is entire (with a continuous margin, not in any way indented).
+These large leaves are up to 7 x 7cm (photo 337).
+Veins are distinctly visible on the lighter green, lower side (photo 665).
+On this side, there are as many as 7 conspicuous, protruding veins that arise from the leaf base.
+They may branch prior to reaching the margin (photo 665).
+The veins appear slightly sunken on the upper side (Photo 119).
 The leaf folds along the central vein (photo 337).
 The Petiole (leaf stalk) is up to 1,5cm long.
-The slender Stipules (basal appendages of the petiole) are caducous (an organ or part, which is easily detached and shed early – photo 119).
+The slender Stipules (basal appendages of the petiole) are caducous (an organ or part, which is easily detached and shed early – photos 665 & 119).

 Flowers

-Throughout the summer, these brick red Flowers usually occur in large numbers, clustered near the ends of branches.
-The very impressive bisexual flowers are in Racemes (a simple elongated inflorescence with stalked flowers that open in succession towards the apex).
-Each flower is about 8cm wide and zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only).
-The characteristic pink to brick red flower colour extends to all parts including the Pedicel (stalk of a single flower – photo 339).
+Throughout the summer, these Flowers usually occur in large numbers and are clustered near the ends of branches.
+The very impressive, bisexual flowers are in Racemes (a simple elongated inflorescence with stalked flowers that open in succession towards the apex).
+Each flower is about 8cm wide and is zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only).
+The characteristic pink to brick red flower colour (the only red Bauhinia in the region) extends to all parts, including the Pedicel (stalk of a single flower – photo 339).
 The 5-lobed Calyx is gamosepalous (a calyx whose sepals are at least partly united).
 It has an attached Spathe (one or more bracts enclosing a flower or inflorescence) that is split to the base on one side only (photos 339 & 250).
 Here the outer surface is reddish, and the inner surface is initially green.
-The Corolla has 5 Petals (each about 5cm wide) which are distinctly obovate (like an upside-down egg with a long narrower end at the base – photo 342).
+The Corolla has 5 paddle-shaped Petals (each about 5cm wide) which are distinctly obovate (like an upside-down egg with a long narrower end at the base – photo 342).
 These 5 unusual petals end in a wide lobe that is round and wavy.
 Three distinctive Stamens that alternate with the petals are visible (photo 342) and the remaining 7 are reduced to Staminodes (sterile stamens – some visible in photo 250).
 The Filaments are an even darker red than the petals and bend inwards towards the flower centre (Photo 339).
 The Anthers have parallel theca (pollen sacs) and are initially bright yellow (photo 251).
 Here the filaments are attached to the centre of the anthers.
 They age to a much darker colour (photo 339).
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 The superior, stalked Ovary has a single locule.
 There is a single exserted (sticking out; projecting beyond) Style with a single, initially green Stigma (photo 253).
-(Oct-May).
+(Sep-May+).

 Fruit

-The dehiscent Fruit is a red to brown narrow, initially slightly hairy Pod that is up to 14 x 3cm.
-It has distinct ridges along both edges (photo 342) and ends in a thin extended tip that is the remains of the Style (photo 342).
-Each mature, hard, woody, pod contains many compressed oval Seeds.
-(Jun-Aug).
+The narrow, dehiscent, red to brown Fruit (photo 342) is an initially slightly hairy Pod that develops up to 14 x 3cm in size.
+It has distinct ridges along both edges and ends in a thin extended tip that is the remains of the Style (photo 342).
+Each hard, woody, mature, pod contains compressed oval Seeds.
+(Mar-Aug).

 Distribution & Ecology

 The usual location of this Plant is in rocky areas close to water – even up to medium altitudes.
-They grow in bushveld scrub and on rocky hillsides and in areas of high rainfall.
+They grow in bushveld scrub and on rocky hillsides and in hot areas with high rainfall.
 The plant is drought and frost resistant and can thrive in poor soils.
-It is common in northern KwaZulu-Natal and on the Lebombo mountains, which extend about 800km from Hluhluwe in KwaZulu-Natal to Punda Maria in NE Mpmalanga.
-Provincially these plants occur naturally in KwaZulu-Natal, Limpopo, Gauteng and Mpumalanga.
-Beyond our borders, they occur in Swaziland, Mozambique, Zimbabwe and Zambia.
+It is common in northern KwaZulu-Natal and on the Lebombo mountains, which extend about 800km from Hluhluwe in KwaZulu-Natal to Punda Maria in north east Mpumalanga.
+Provincially these plants occur naturally in Northern KwaZulu-Natal, Limpopo, Gauteng, and Mpumalanga.
+Beyond our borders, they occur in Eswatini (Swaziland), Mozambique, Zimbabwe and Zambia.
 They are thus Endemic in southern Africa (Endemic – originally restricted to a particular geographic location).
 Butterflies associated with the plant include the brown playboy (Deudorix antalus) and the orange-barred playboy (Deudorix diocles).
-Their larvae feed on the fruit.
-Catopsilia florella (African Vagrant or Migrant) is a species of Butterfly whose larvae feed on the leaves of this plant as well as others.
+Their larvae feed on the seeds and the small holes that are often present are their work.
+The young butterflies emerge through these holes.
+Catopsilia florella (African Vagrant or Migrant) is a species of Butterfly whose larvae feed on the leaves of this and other plants.
 The males tend to be white and the females white or yellow.

 Ethnobotany

 The Leaves are safe for stock to consume.
-The long whip-like Branches are used for basket weaving and roofing.
+The long whip-like Branches are used for basket weaving and the firmer ones for roofing.
 This is a good garden plant with non-invasive roots.
 It is drought resistant, hardy, not soil sensitive and tolerates mild frost.
-The Seeds are easy to germinate.
+It grows best in sub-tropical areas and may be grown to cover a Pergola (is an outdoor structure with columns supporting a roofing grid of beams and rafters.
+Photo 445 under Tree) shows an attractive example of an effective shade area using a pergola with Bauhinia galpinii).
+The Seeds germinate easily, but young planta should be protected from severe frost for 2 years.

 References